 If you know a person is going to die, you may have a chance to speak to the person who needs to understand before it happens.

 Talking early can help.
 Having more time to explain may help.
-If you’re talking about your own death, more warning is usually helpful.
+If you are talking about your own death, more warning is usually helpful.

 Find ways to help them to talk about who has died.
 For example, saying or reading something in the funeral service.
 Or they could:

-Try to answer every time, even when it’s hard or you think they know and understand.
+Try to answer every time, even when it is hard or you think they know and understand.

 This could be because they:

 Talk about things you can do together.
 What might help will be different, depending on what the person likes and the situation.
-It’s OK to include your feelings in how you talk.
+Include your feelings in how you talk.

 For example: